 After 3 years, I’ve revamped, reformatted, and providing a few new options for the booklets.
 I found some wonderful Stations in Black and white, so for many of the files, I’ve provided the B&W option.

 The newest addition is Stations of the Cross cards to carry:

 The newest way to print these stations is to print them double-sided on cardstock and hole-punch on the top and place on a ring.
 This is similar to the cards we created in My Little Advent, using 1 inch book or binder rings or larger.

 My children love to hole-punch, and then use a lanyard or pipe cleaners to create their own portable Stations.
 These are larger than the Advent cards; there are 4 per page, about 4″x5″ each.

-ETA: We put ours together today, and we noticed the front and back don’t exactly line up.
-I advise you to cut out from the text side so the text won’t be cut-off, and hole punch all through the same side, so the cards will line up evenly.
+Updated 2014: I have reformatted these so that the two sides line up exactly.
+But for little ones who are still learning to cut, I advise you to cut out from the text side so the text won’t be cut-off, and hole punch all through the same side, so the cards will line up evenly.

 We always use a display flip easel with vertical pages with the Stations of the Cross prints that can purchased from CHC or Leaflet Missal Company.
 During our family prayers the children take turns turning the pages.
 They enjoy having a visual aid that is bigger than the little booklets.

 Beside our flip easel, we also have a Stations box inspired from Joe and Irene Starrs and and also the Stations cards from Kathryn to put into the box (see this 4Real thread for details).
 It’s all so very tangible, and gives a variety for inspiration during prayer.

 Station 1 Jesus is Condemned to Death – a string to represent the rope used to tie Jesus’ hands